Variable-Length Sparse Feedback Codes for Point-to-Point, Multiple Access, and Random Access Channels: VLSF Codes for the Gaussian PPC with Maximal Power Constraints

 \end{enumerate}

-\section{Main Result}
+Table II combines the $L = 1$ summary from \cite[Table~I]{truongfong2017logL} with the corresponding results for $L > 1$ to summarize the performance of VLSF codes for the Gaussian channel in different communication scenarios.

-Our main result is an asymptotic achievability bound for the scenario where $K \geq 2$ decoding times are available. \begin{theorem} Fix a finite integer $K \geq 2$ and real numbers $P > 0$ and $\epsilon \in (0, 1)$.
-For the Gaussian channel \eqref{eq:pointchannel} with noise variance 1 and $N$ sufficiently large, the maximum message size \eqref{eq:Mstarmax} achievable by $(N, \{n_i\}_{i = 1}^K, M, \epsilon, P)$ VLSF codes satisfies
+\subsection{Main Result}

-\end{theorem} \begin{IEEEproof} See \secref{sec:proofmainK}. \end{IEEEproof} As noted previously, any $(N, \{n_i\}_{i = 1}^{K}, M, \epsilon, P)$ VLSF code is also an $(N, \{n_i\}_{i = 1}^{\infty}, M, \epsilon, P)_{\textrm{ave}}$ VLSF code.
-Therefore, \eqref{eq:truongconv} provides an upper bound on $\ln M^*(N, K, \epsilon, P)$. \thmref{thm:mainK} and the converse bound in \eqref{eq:truongconv} together imply that the $\epsilon$-capacity \eqref{eq:epscaps} achievable within the class of VLSF codes in Def.~\ref{def:gaussvlf} is $\frac{C(P)}{1-\epsilon}$.
-Neither switching from the average to the maximal power constraint nor limiting the number of decoding times to finite $K$ changes the first-order term.
-In fact, the same $\epsilon$-capacity is achievable by a variable-length code without feedback that decodes at time $0$ with probability $\epsilon (1-o(1))$ (see the achievability proof of \cite[Th.~1]{polyanskiy2011feedback}).
-However, comparing \thmref{thm:mainK} and \eqref{eq:truongach}, we see that the second-order term of our new achievability bound is significantly worse than the earlier results.
-Whether this is the consequence of our tighter power constraint and finite $K$ or a weakness of our code construction is a topic for future research.
+The theorem below is our main result for the Gaussian PPC under the maximal power constraint \eqref{eq:maxpower}. \begin{theorem} Fix an integer $L = O(1) \geq 2$ and real numbers $P > 0$ and $\epsilon \in (0, 1)$.
+For the Gaussian channel with maximal power constraint \eqref{eq:maxpower}, the maximum message set size achievable by $(N, L,M, \epsilon, P)$-VLSF codes satisfies